cchantep/acolyte/scalac-plugin/readme.md

 ## Usage

-This plugin is currently published as `1.0.14-SNAPSHOT` on repository `https://raw.github.com/applicius/mvn-repo/master/snapshots/`.

 > If you have another `~` symbol, it will have to be renamed at `import pkg.{ ~ ⇒ renamed }`.

 ### SBT usage